uit-no/hpc-doc/account/uitquota.rst

 **If you are a student, PhD or post-doc,** you need to also provide us with the name of your advisor and name of the project you are to be a member of.

-Compile this list in a proper manner and send to support-stallo@metacenter.no.
+Compile this list in a proper manner and send to support@metacenter.no with a comment that the application is for a local account on Stallo.